vernondcole/learn-salt/README.md

 But do yourself a favor and select an environment from early, rather than late, in the list.
 - Workstation Operating System.
 Why would anyone use Windows for a programmer's workstation?
 But we test with (as of this writing): Ubuntu 17.10, and MacOS High Sierra, and Windows 10.
 - Your Bevy_Master machine.
-As of this writing, we test with Ubuntu 16.04 on a Vagran VM, and Raspbian Jesse on a Raspberry Pi W0.
+As of this writing, we test with Ubuntu 16.04 on a Vagrant VM, and Raspbian Jesse on a Raspberry Pi W0.
 - Your Internet Router.
 Most lessons will be runnable from a large corporate router or a default home router.
 For some lessons, you will need control over who runs your PXE, DHCP and/or DNS servers.
 Any home-type router should be suitable for that, but you may spend some time finding the correct "expert" settings screen.
 Examples will be for a router running [MicroTik RouterOS](https://mikrotik.com/software) software.

 [1] On Windows, the home directory may be spelled either "C:\Users" or "c:\users", but the group must be spelled "Users".
 On Linux, the home directory must be spelled "/home" ("/Home" is a different directory) and the group must be spelled "users".

 ##### Prerequisites

 Things that are **NOT** optional:
-- Python3 version 3.4 or later.
+- [Python3](https://www.python.org/) version 3.4 or later.
 See [the Python clock](https://pythonclock.org/).
 - [git](https://git-scm.com/).
 I hate git.
 [But, I use it, because Github is great](https://www.python.org/dev/peps/pep-0512/).
 Be careful not to shoot any toes off.